nikhils10/Multivariate-Analysis--Oil-Price-Prediction-Using-LSTM-GRU-/README.md

 Individual Data series was collected from Investing.com site (https://www.investing.com/) and Yahoo Finance (https://finance.yahoo.com/).
 Time period for data ranges between 4th Jan 2000 to 10th June 2019 with Daily frequency containing 4947 records in total and 7 series in total.
 The following series -(WTI ,Gold Futures , US Dollar Index Futures, US 10 Year Bond Yield,Gold Futures, S&P 500, )-Investing.com and (Dow Jones Utility Average)-Yahoo Finance.

+## Initial Preprocessing
+To work on the dataset similar to the project, the following steps were carried out .
+-> We collect individual time series within the same range for each feature.
+-> Using VlookUp from Excel we merge the series into one dataset , we do so by the dates to align it according to the target variable WTI.

+***Note***: We have put both individual time series and combined dataset in the data folder of this repo.

 ## Credits/Resources
 -https://www.investing.com/